-If you think of diesel engines as clattery, laggy units you definitely haven’t sat in a modern diesel-powered car or pick-up.
-Today, it’s near impossible to tell the difference between gas and diesel powered cars.
+If you think of diesel engines as clattery, laggy units, you definitely haven’t sat in a modern diesel-powered car or pick-up.
+Today, it’s nearly impossible to tell the difference between gas and diesel-powered cars.
 There are neither plumes of black smoke nor a shaking hulk under the hood; gas and diesel engines even sound the same today!

 Keep reading to find out what driving a diesel car is really like.

 The forte of diesel has always been a low-end grunt.
 Sure, the power numbers may be a little lower than an equivalent petrol engine, but torque is up by about 30%!
 Maximum torque also kicks in at under 1700 rpm giving effortless towing ability and punchy overtaking.
 Whether you are towing jet skis to the lake with a rental car in Scarborough or getting a van rental in Scarborough to move house, diesel are the way to go.

 You really feel the difference between traffic lights and stop signs when the car just leaps forward compared to ‘gutless’ petrol.
 Want to keep up or beat an electric car off the line?
 Diesel is the only way you will do it with a mainstream car.

 The combined fuel economy of a diesel car is noticeably better than a petrol-powered car.
 Modern diesel can average around 4l/100 km, which is comparable to many hybrids!
 If you have a diesel pick-up, you’ll be amazed at the car-like fuel economy (9l/100 km).
 If you do long distances, this difference will add up really quickly.

 It’s a total myth that diesel is hard to find at Canadian pumps – diesel is available abundantly at pumps in the city and on the highway.